1-800-991-0783

 Lighting

 Maintaining good visibility indoors and outdoors is an excellent way to deter potential threats.
-Lighting is particularly important around access points, like doors and windows.
-It is also vital in parking lots and other areas where people are likely to be alone.
+Lighting is particularly important around access points like doors and windows.
+It is also important in parking lots and other areas where people are likely to be alone.

 Physical Barriers

-Fences, vehicle gates, walls, even shrubbery can deter criminals looking for an easy target.
-A barrier that requires extra effort to cross can deter many threats from breaching your perimeter.
+Fences, vehicle gates, walls, and even shrubbery can deter criminals looking for an easy target.
+A barrier can deter many threats from trying to breach your perimeter if it requires extra effort to cross.

 Environmental Design

-Lastly, physical security can use technical solutions to aid response efforts after a threat is identified.
+Lastly, physical security can use electronic solutions to aid response efforts after identifying a threat.

 Personnel Tracking

-Personnel tracking is most important in high-security environments, like corrections centers.
-Any facility at high risk of experiencing violence or of becoming the target of an attack must instantly identify the locations of security personnel for rapid response.
-A guard tour system is one kind of solution that monitors personnel movement in real time to ensure maximum readiness.
+This is most important in high-security environments, like corrections centers.
+Any facility at high risk of experiencing violence or of becoming the target of an attack must be able to identify the locations of security personnel for rapid response instantly.
+A guard tour system is one solution that monitors personnel movement in real time to ensure maximum readiness.

 Evacuation Management

-Fires, natural disasters, and other emergencies require an immediate response from all parts of your organization to ensure your personnel's safety.
+Fires, natural disasters, and other emergencies require an immediate response from all parts of your organization to ensure your personnel's and your business's safety.
 Managing evacuations is one of the most important parts of emergency management.

 Chapter 4